garfix/richard/docs/2025-remarks.md

+## 2025-06-24

+Ambiguity:

+    He told the cop that he would give them to him if he would forget the whole incident.

+    He told the cop that
+        he would give them to him
+        if he would forget the whole incident.

+Don't know how to solve at the moment.

 ## 2025-06-22

     John had just gotten a summons for speeding by a cop the previous week, and was told that